 You can choose to build a cache on your tiles automatically when publishing, or build the cache manually after publishing.
 When you first start publishing, it is easier to build the cache automatically.
 Your tiles are created for you by your hosting server.
 You don't have to take any further action other than optionally monitoring the cache progress.

 As soon as you become familiar with what your caching needs are, though, Esri recommends that you build the cache manually.
 Caches that are automatically generated may be larger than you need.
 The larger the cache, the longer time it takes to build.

 If you choose to build a cache manually after publishing your tile layer, you can launch the cache jobs from My Content.
-Display the item page for your tiles, click the Settings tab, and click the Manage Tiles button in the Tile Layer (Hosted) Settings section.
-This displays a window allowing you to create tiles and view the status of each scale level.
+Display the item details page for your tiles and click the Manage Tiles link.
+This displays a dialog box allowing you to create tiles and view the status of each scale level.

 Alternatively, you can launch the tile creation from ArcMap, which gives you more control over the geographic area cached.
 The following steps explain how to build the cache from ArcMap: